CodeEditApp/CodeEdit/CodeEditModules/Modules/TabBar/src/Documentation.docc/Adding New Tab Type.md

 Closing multiple tabs at once is handled by common functions, so there are no changes required for them.

+``WorkspaceDocument.close`` calls ``WorkspaceDocument.saveSelectionState`` to persist Workspace Selection State to UserDefaults.

+``WorkspaceDocument.read`` calls ``WorkspaceDocument.readSelectionState`` to retrieve Workspace Selection State from UserDefaults.

-Also, because previously opened tabs are persisted in `.codeedit/selection.json`, they should be recovered some way later.
+Also, because previously opened tabs are persisted in UserDefaults, they should be recovered some way later.
 To recover new tab types you need to add a case for ``WorkspaceDocument.read`` to let it know how to recover your new tab type.